Temple-University-CFL/ros2-twist-message-to-robot-motion/README.md

   <h1 align="center">Generalized ROS 2 Package for Robot Movement</h1>
 </p>

-A Generalized ROS 2 Package to Move `Jetbot` or any `Adafruit MotorHat` driven Robot.
+A Generalized ROS 2 Package to Move `Nvidia Jetbot` or any `Adafruit MotorHat` driven Robot.
 The Package subscribes to `/cmd_vel` topic, to acquire steering and speed control instreuctions as geometry Twist message format.

 ## Colaborators
 [Animesh Bala Ani](https://www.linkedin.com/in/ani717/)